PaddlePaddle/docs/docs/design/concepts/tensor_array.md

 }

-// rnn_output is the final output of an rnn
-LoDTensor rnn_output = ta.pack(ta, indice_map);
+// rnn_output is the final output of an rnn DenseTensor rnn_output = ta.pack(ta, indice_map);
 ```
-the code above shows that by embedding the LoDTensor-related preprocess operations into `TensorArray`,
+the code above shows that by embedding the DenseTensor-related preprocess operations into `TensorArray`,
 the implementation of a RNN that supports varient-length sentences is far more concise than `RecurrentGradientMachine` because the latter mixes all the codes together, hard to read and extend.